 Fortunately, he calmly told the guards about and made sure to say, “I don’t want any problem,” which led to a peaceable confiscation until the show was over.
 Jim Marshall, arguably the most prolific and important photographer in rock & roll, forgot about the clumps of hash in his camera bag.
 Thankfully, nobody was the wiser.

 The stage was set up right behind death row, in the cafeteria.
-Author Robert Hillburn was freelancing for The Los Angeles Times and fortunate enough to be there that day.
+Author Robert Hillburn was freelancing for The Los Angeles Times and was fortunate enough to be there that day.
 The writer had a palpable sense that everything had fit in place — that this was exactly what Cash was supposed to do.

 “He really felt that he had made the right decision that he had something that audience wanted,” said Hillburn of Cash.
 “He didn’t just do a greatest-hits show that day; he designed every song for that audience and their emotional needs.”